asahinyener/ConvoTree/PR_DESCRIPTION.md

 - Added terminal_chat_kg.py that uses the same KG structure as app.py for consistency
 - Added support for general content beyond the jazz demo in terminal_chat_kg.py
 - Added KG visualization with NetworkX and Matplotlib in terminal_chat_kg.py
+- Added file loading capability to terminal_chat_kg.py to initialize from text files
+- Added intelligent conversation format detection for loaded files
+- Added command-line arguments to specify input file and model
+- Added sample files for testing (conversation and article formats)
 - Added CORS headers to allow iframe embedding
 - Updated .gitignore to exclude the .env file
 - Added .env.example file to help users set up their API keys